What is escrow?

-Escrow accounts act as a neutral third party when two companies or individuals conduct a large purchase.
-Any funds or assets associated with a sale are held in escrow until all terms of the purchasing agreement are satisfied by both parties.
+Escrow accounts act as a neutral third party when two companies or individuals conduct a large purchase (such as the purchase of a home).
+Any funds or assets associated with a sale are held in escrow until all terms of the purchase agreement are satisfied by both parties.
 Once the sale is complete, the escrow company will distribute those funds according to the agreed upon contract.

 For example, if a company in Ohio wants to buy machine parts from a company in China, the two would likely set up an escrow account to facilitate the exchange.
 While the buyer wants to ensure the quality and timely delivery of the product, the seller needs a guarantee that the buyer’s funds are available.
 By depositing those funds in an escrow account, the seller is reassured that the payment will be made, and the buyer can be confident they will be refunded in the event of an unsatisfactory delivery.